When and How to Express Your Cat's Anal Glands · Kinship

 If your cat’s anal glands are full, they may leak a greasy, foul-smelling liquid.
 It smells like a trash bin full of fish guts on a hot day.

-The skin around your cat’s anus may be red or inflamed if their anal glands are infected.
+The skin around your cat’s anus may be red, inflamed, or swollen if their anal glands are infected.
 Infected or inflamed anal glands are a medical problem and should not be expressed at home.

-Your cat may meow or yowlopens in a new tab while using the litter box or seem to strain before passing a bowel movement.
+Your cat may meow or yowl while using the litter box or seem to strain before they poop.
 This could mean their anal glands have become swollen and infected, though many other causes are possible and need to be checked out by your vet.

 If you see blood in your cat’s feces, you should go to your vet and let them figure things out.
-You’re not going to be able to do much at home for this.
+You’re not going to be able to do much at home for this, even if it is an anal gland issue.

-How can I express my cat’s anal glands at home?
+How to express your cat’s anal glands at home

 1. Gather your materials.
 You will need: